CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.WarnWhenAgentWillDieFromWorking/README.md

 - **Laetitia**
     - Assigning work to any other abnormality while agent has the effect.
 - **Nothing There**
-    - Any of the following are true:
-        - Agent has Fortitude below Level 4, or
+    - Agent has Fortitude below Level 4 while Nothing There is disguised.
-        - Assigning work to Nothing There after it killed the last agent to work on it due to a bad result.
 - **Parasite Tree**
     - Assigning work when Parasite Tree has four bulbs and the agent doesn't have the effect (which would cause the fifth bulb to appear).